dani-brennan/project-2/README.md

   </tr>
    <tr>
     <td>Game controls (Desktop)</td>
-    <td>Left and right keyboard keys move paddle left and right as expected.
-Left and right buttons move paddle left and right as expected.</td>
+    <td>Left and right keyboard keys move the paddle left and right as expected.
+Left and right buttons move the paddle left and right as expected.</td>
     <td>TBC</td>
   </tr>
   <tr>
     <td>Game Controls (Touch screen)</td>
-    <td>Left and right buttons move paddle left and right as expected.</td>
+    <td>Left and right buttons move the paddle left and right as expected.</td>
     <td>TBC</td>
   </tr>
   <tr>
     <td>Ball</td>
-    <td>Moves as expected and collision with walls and paddle is as expected.</td>
+    <td>Moves as expected.
+Collision with walls and paddle is as expected.</td>
     <td>TBC</td>
   </tr>
   <tr>
     <td>Game Loss</td>
-    <td>Game over works as expected: when ball hit the bottom of the game area.</td>
+    <td>Game over works as expected: when the ball hits the bottom of the game area.</td>
     <td>TBC</td>
   </tr>
   <tr>